plenoptic-org/plenoptic/docs/install.md

 In this setup, we're installing the `dev` optional dependencies as well as the core dependencies.
 This will allow you to run our tests.
 They are, as the name implies, optional (you can just run `pip install -e .` without the `[dev]`), but if you are developing, you will probably want to be able to run the tests.
 See the [](optional-deps) section for more details and the other sets of optional dependencies.

-Note that, with the above setup, all files related to your virtual environment are stored in a hidden directory named `.venv` within the `plenoptic/` directory you cloned.
+Note that, with the above setup, all files related to your virtual environment are stored in a hidden directory named `.venv` <!-- skip-lint --> within the `plenoptic/` directory you cloned.
 Therefore, if you delete the `plenoptic/` directory, you'll need to rerun the setup above to create a new virtual environment.

 :::{attention}
 To install `plenoptic` in editable mode, you need `pip >= 21.3` (see pip's [changelog](https://pip.pypa.io/en/stable/news/#id286)).
 If you run into [an error](https://github.com/plenoptic-org/plenoptic/issues/227) after running the `pip install -e .` command, try updating your pip version with `pip install --upgrade pip`.